 Relationships of human beings with the land they occupy; study of the physical environment and human occupation of the world's major regions; consideration of the significance of cultural diversity, differing patterns of livelihood, settlement and population change.
-Prerequisite: GEOG S101 or GEOG S205.
+Prerequisite: GEOG S101.